MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 Email ownership verifies that the primary contact (primary email) address is valid.

 * The primary contact email address must be a work account that is monitored and can send/receive email.
-* Avoid using a personal email address not associated with the company domain, or a tenant user credential not associated with email.
-For example, jsmith@testcompany on microsoft.com, or abc@gmail.com.
+* Avoid using a personal email address not associated with the company domain, such as abc@gmail.com.
+* Avoid using a tenant user credential that's not associated with email, such asjsmith@testcompany on microsoft.com.

 #### Suggestions